This Skier has a 'MoCrazy' Message of Hope for Brain Injury Survivors

 While no longer destined to compete, she once again put on the skis to prove that where there’s a will, there’s a way.
 Recently, a documentary was released detailing her accident, recovery, and desire to get better.
 The film follows her as she battles depression and finds hope in the face of adversity.

-M&F sat down with this inspirational figure to find out what she’s learned along the way, and how Jamie Crane-Mauzy’s journey is helping others.
+M&F sat down with this inspirational figure to find out what she’s learned along the way, and how Jamie MoCrazy’s journey is helping others.

 Why did you want to create the short documentary, “#MoCrazyStrong”?